acolazo/my-tools/README.md

 # My Tools

-This repository has a list of tools I use for my workspace.
-The 2 scripts automatically install and configure the tools listed in the [Installed Tools](#installed-tools) section.
-The tools that are not automated are mentioned in the [Other Tools](#other-tools) section.
+Collection of tools for development.

+The shell scripts will automatically install and configure the tools listed in the [Installed Tools](#installed-tools) section.
+More tools are mentioned in the [Other Tools](#other-tools) section.

 ## Installation
 1.
 ```